+EMERGENCY ALERT ONLY FOR USE WHEN NO INTERNET IS AVAILABLE

+ONET FOR OSE WHEN NO INTERNET IS AVAILABLE

 completing this form.
 Once this form is COMPLETE, call 76) to issue your critical alert.

-1-000-047-VVARIN (92 (o) to issue your critical alert.

 Level: Critical - Immediate risk to human life, action must be taken immediately

-Description:
+Description: ,

 What is occurring, what is expected to happen

 Keep it short and simple

-Detail:
+Detail: ,

-OPTIONAL

-website info
+OPTIONAL website info

-E.g. Reception centres, where people should

-evacuate to, phone numbers/web addresses
+E.g. Reception centres, where people should evacuate to, phone numbers/web addresses of additional information

-of additional information
+or additional information

-Α

 Instructions for the Public:

 Keep it short and simple

-Reep it short and simple

 Alert Area

-Alert Alea

-Where is the emergency, who is
+Where is the emergency, who is affected

-affected
+Vous Association

-Your Agency
+Your Agency ,

-Who the public can contact to get more
+Who the public can contact to get more information